shameekagarwal/shameekagarwal.github.io/_posts/2024-03-09-high-level-design.md

   - optionally, the message broker can remove the events from storage after a period of time
 - "publish / subscribe"
   - the message broker acts like a temporary storage
+  - this means "replayability" is not supported unlike event streaming
   - only new events from the point the consumer joins are visible
 - allows for implementing patterns like [event sourcing](#event-sourcing-pattern), [cqrs](#cqrs-pattern), [saga](#saga-pattern)